vbskr/FrenchAnki/README.md

 Finally, move all the image files (in the images folder) and the audio files (in the audio folder) to the subdirectory in your Anki folder called collection.media.

-Then, revise your cards and learn French!
+Then, revise your cards!
+Happy learning!